organicmaps/organicmaps.github.io/content/faq/tts/tts.md

 - Now, you should be able to use RHVoice without any problems

-*In order to hear voice instructions you have to actually start a navigation to receive any voice output, Organic Maps will not give you any voice instructions while you're standing still.*
+*In order to test the voice instructions, you can tap on "Test Voice Directions (TTS, Text-ToSpeech)" in OM "Settings → Voice Instruction" menu or you can actually start a navigation to receive any voice output, Organic Maps will not give you any voice instructions while you're standing still.*